-In late 2010 most air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 reputable air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
 These A/C units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
 R22 is still legal for AC repair or service a while longer.
 The intent for these Dry Charged Units is to give the greater Toronto area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.
+However, these units also bypass the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

 Current R-410A systems provide benefits to Toronto homeowners that Dry Charge units do not.
 A few of the benefits include:

 - Greater energy efficiency for reduced cost of comfort